The short film introducing the Oceanus Universe

 Oceanus: Act One

 Runtime: 35 minutes

 Writer: Jeffrey Morris &

 Bruce DavisonBase Commander

 Malcolm McDowellTriton -

-Act One on VimeoThe complete short film is available on Vimeo for your streaming.
-Watch today, then get your enhanced version on Blu-Ray
+Act One on VimeoThe complete short film will be available on DUST for your streaming on April 18.

 Blu-Ray & SoundtrackExperience Act One in Blu-Ray quality on this special edition release.
 Includes the soundtrack to this feature film.